 - Juliet Dickinson, Te Kowhai School

 “ The facilitation is great.
-Linda really makes you think critically and engage in the material being presented.
+The facilitator really makes you think critically and engage in the material being presented.
 She is challenging me to look at my leadership and the actions that I put in place. ”